DLR-Institute-of-Future-Fuels/gaspype/README.md

 # Gaspype
-The python package provides an performant library for thermodynamic calculations like equilibrium reactions for several hundred gas species and their mixtures - written in Python/Numpy.
+The python package provides a performant library for thermodynamic calculations like equilibrium reactions for several hundred gas species and their mixtures - written in Python/Numpy.

 Species are treated as ideal gases.
 Therefore the application is limited to moderate pressures or high temperature applications.

-Its designed with goal to be portable to Numpy-style GPU frameworks like JAX and PyTorch.
+It is designed with goal to be portable to Numpy-style GPU frameworks like JAX and PyTorch.

-## Key features
+## Key Features

-- Tensor operations to prevent bottlenecks by the python interpreter
+- Pure Python implementation with NumPy vectorization for high performance
-- Immutable types
+- Immutable types and comprehensive type hints for reliability
-- Elegant pythonic interface
+- Intuitive, Pythonic API for both rapid prototyping and complex multidimensional models
-- Great readable and compact syntax when using this package
+- Ready for Jupyter Notebook and educational use
-- Good usability in Jupyter Notebook
+- Designed for future GPU support (JAX, PyTorch)
-- High performance for multidimensional fluid arrays
+- Ships with a comprehensive NASA9-based species database

 ## Installation
 Installation with pip: